Do I Want to Learn Persian?

 Many people love the Persian language because of its poetry.
 The valuable and extensive body of Persian literature that is available today is mostly the legacy of the

 Islamic Golden Age when Persian was one of the greatest languages of the world.
 Today, it is the sole official

 language of the world's 17th largest nation and 23rd largest economy.
 Considerable amounts of books, newspapers and blogs

 are written in Persian and as of November 2012, the Persian Wikipedia was the 11th largest Wikipedia*, following Japanese

 and Arabic and above Turkish, Hebrew, Dutch, Swedish and Korean.
-The Persian language will provide you with the ability to communicate in one of the major contemporary languages of the world and also gives you access the rich and magnificent history of Persian literature.
+Learning Persian will provide you with the ability to communicate in one of the major contemporary languages of the world and also gives you access to the rich and magnificent history of Persian literature.

 *To estimate the real size of a Wikipedia, the total number of Wikipedia articles was multiplied by the depth of the Wikipedia in that language.
 See Wikipedia's definition for 'depth'.